-Your family and home are your top priority – and you’re ours.
-That’s why we’ve teamed up with Legal & General, the UK’s number one provider Link to footnote with over 180 years’ experience, to offer Mortgage Life Insurance and Critical Illness Cover.
+Should the worst happen, keeping your family home will be one of your top priorities – and you’re ours.
+That’s why we’ve teamed up with Legal & General, the UK’s number one provider Link to footnote with over 180 years’ experience, to offer Life Insurance and Critical Illness Cover.

-If you die while covered by a mortgage life insurance policy, it’ll provide a lump sum cash payment that can be used to pay off your mortgage – in part or in full – or help with other every day money worries like household bills or childcare costs.
+If you die while covered by a Life Insurance policy, a cash sum could be paid out.
+You could use that cash sum to pay off your mortgage – in part or in full – or help with other every day money worries like household bills or childcare costs.

-You choose the amount of cover you need and how long you need it for (usually based on the value and term of your mortgage) – on a level term or decreasing term basis.
-You can take out Mortgage Life Insurance for yourself, or under joint names.
-And you can pay monthly or annually.
+You choose the amount of cover you need and how long you need it for (usually based on the value and term of your mortgage) – on a Decreasing or Level Term basis.
+You can take out Legal & General Life Insurance for yourself, or under joint names.

 For example: If you choose £100,000 protection over 25 years, your cover would reduce to £0 by the end of the 25 years, in line with your mortgage.

-If you’re diagnosed with a life-changing illness, you’ll have enough on your mind without having to worry about those unpaid bills too.
-At an extra cost, you can choose to add Critical Illness Cover to your Mortgage Life Insurance for complete peace of mind – all in the one place.
+If you’re diagnosed with a life-changing illness, you’ll have enough on your mind without having to worry about paying the mortgage.
+At an extra cost, you can choose to add Critical Illness Cover when you take out Life Insurance, for complete peace of mind – all in one place.